haraphat01/html_linter/README.md

 # Html Checker
-This is a basic Html checker that check html codes if you properly used the tags or not and also corroborate good SEO practise.
+This is a basic Html checker that checks Html codes if you properly used the tags or not and also corroborate good SEO practice.

 ![screenshot](./ruby.png)